IngmarBitter/defenders/md/Salvation/Baptism.md

     1  Now, brothers, I declare to you the gospel which I preached to you, which you have received, and in which you stand.
 2  Through it you are saved, if you keep in memory what I preached to you, unless you have believed in vain.
 3  For I delivered to you first of all that which I also received: how Christ died for our sins according to the Scriptures,   4  was buried, rose again the third day according to the Scriptures,   5  and was seen by Cephas, and then by the twelve.
 6  Then He was seen by over five hundred brothers at once, of whom the greater part remain to this present time, though some have passed away.
 7  Then He was seen by James and then by all the apostles.
 8  Last of all, He was seen by me also, as by one born at the wrong time.

 * *faith alone:* This is one of the most clear statements of the conditions for salvation.
 If water baptism was one of them it should be mentioned, but is not.
 * *baptism completes faith:* If Paul was trying to state just the conditions for salvation, then he should not have included in the same sentence the various post resurrection appearances, which are not essential to salvation.
 Instead, Paul gives a listing of shared Christian core believes that Paul assumed everyone knew to emphasize that he's not telling them new stuff, only already established truths.
-And with that context it does not matter that he left out repentance and left out baptism - it's simply not a salvation focussed text.
+And with that context it does not matter that he left out repentance and left out baptism - it's simply not a text focussed on requirements for salvation.

 #### 1 Corinthians 1:14,17: Paul on baptism